connorwstein/Blockchain/bitcoin/README.md

 - A full node + creation of new blocks
 - Aggregate transactions from the mempool, attempting to mine for mining rewards
 - If successful in mining a block, update the mempool and broadcast the new block.

- If successful in mining a block, update the mempool and broadcast the new block.